 The amounts disclosed in our fiscal 2018 Annual Report on Form 10-K filed with the SEC on August 28, 2018 include our commercial commitments and contractual obligations.
-During the first three months of fiscal 2019, no material changes occurred in our contractual obligations to purchase goods and services and to make payments under operating leases or our contingent liabilities on outstanding letters of credit, guarantees and other arrangements as disclosed in our fiscal 2018 Annual Report on Form 10-K. As of September 28, 2018, we had commercial commitments of \$55.9 million outstanding that were not recorded on our unaudited condensed consolidated balance sheets.
-This is an increase of \$4.4 million from the amount disclosed in our fiscal 2018 Annual Report on Form 10-K. Please refer to "Note 11 Commitments and Contingencies" of the Notes to Condensed Consolidated Financial Statements (Unaudited) in this Quarterly Report on Form 10-Q.
+During the first six months of fiscal 2019, no material changes occurred in our contractual obligations to purchase goods and services and to make payments under operating leases or our contingent liabilities on outstanding letters of credit, guarantees and other arrangements as disclosed in our fiscal 2018 Annual Report on Form 10-K. As of December 28, 2018, we had commercial commitments of \$55.8 million outstanding that were not recorded on our unaudited Condensed Consolidated Balance Sheets.
+This is an increase of \$4.3 million from the amount disclosed in our fiscal 2018 Annual Report on Form 10-K. Please refer to "Note 11 Commitments and Contingencies" of the Notes to unaudited Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.